How can I get my results?

 What is the date of the event?

-The ITU World Triathlon Abu Dhabi 2017 will take place on 3 and 4 March 2017.
+The ITU World Triathlon Abu Dhabi 2017 took place on 3 and 4 March 2017.
+Stay tuned for the 2018 ITU World Triathlon Abu Dhabi date announcement!

 Where will the event take place?